-Preparing for a Regulated FutureAn interview with Co-founder and CEO of encompass
+Preparing for a Regulated FutureAn interview with

 As the regulatory framework becomes more stringent in Asia and calls for greater financial compliance, companies operating in the region will be faced with several challenges relating to a more regulated future.
 These include, but are not limited to, higher costs, a lack of sufficient resources and implementation of processes.

 Wayne Johnson, the chief executive officer of encompass, spoke to BRINK Asia about how increased digitization and a more prominent role for technology can help companies in this endeavor.
 He also described how regulators can make use of technology to attain their objectives of a more secure financial system.

 BRINK Asia: What do you see as the big trends in anti-money laundering (AML) or, more broadly, financial crime in Asia?

 Wayne Johnson: When it comes to anti-money laundering and financial crime compliance, Asia is playing catch up with Europe and the U.S. We currently see a lot of activity across the region, both on the part of regulators and regulated firms, to bring laws, enforcement and compliance standards up to the standards of the West.
 Some of the key trends include the shift from check-the-box compliance to a risk-based approach, more stringent customer due diligence, and a focus on employing technology to streamline and improve compliance processes.